suztomo/gcloud-mcp/README.md

 - [GKE MCP](https://github.com/GoogleCloudPlatform/gke-mcp)

-Our MCP servers work with any tool that can act as an MCP client, including Claude Desktop, Cline, Cursor, Visual Studio Code Copilot, Windsurf Editor, and more.
+Our MCP servers work with any tool that can act as an MCP client, including Claude Desktop, Cline, Cursor, Gemini CLI, Gemini Code Assist, Visual Studio Code Copilot Editor, Windsurf, and more.

 ## 🚀 Getting Started